 The Finance and General Purposes Committee is a sub-committee of the main board of Governors.
 Its purpose is to monitor the school's budget and the commitments income and expenditure.
+Mr A Williams, with a 20+ year career in professional services (Big Four accountancy) was appointed as Chair of the Committee, with Mrs L Perrone and Mrs R James both joining the Committee - both of whom have significant experience of areas of finance and procurement.
 The Committee reviewed each month's accounts and challenged the Headteacher and School Business Manager on all aspects of the budget, income and expenditure.
-All reports produced for these meetings are put on the Governor hub and all Governors are informed of this.
-Feedback is given to the full Governing Body if and when needed regarding the monitoring of income and expenditure.
+All reports produced for these meetings are put onto Governor Hub and made available to all Governors.
+Feedback is given to the full Governing Body by the Chair of the Committee, if and when needed, regarding the monitoring of income and expenditure.